 E-mail MeTamara B. Packard

-Ms. Packard negotiates employment contracts, separation agreements, and covenants not to compete (also called “non-competes” or “restrictive covenants”) on behalf of employee clients, including corporate executives, medical professionals, industry scientists, and tech and biotech employees.
+Ms. Packard negotiates employment contracts, separation agreements, and covenants not to compete (also called "non-competes" or "restrictive covenants") on behalf of employee clients, including corporate executives, medical professionals, industry scientists, tech and biotech employees.
 When negotiation over a previously entered-into covenant not to compete is no longer an option, she litigates on behalf of her clients to enable them to pursue their chosen careers.
 She regularly represents licensed health-care professionals in misconduct investigations and proceedings before various boards in the Wisconsin Department of Safety and Professional Services, including the Nursing, Veterinary Examining and Medical Examining Boards.
 She also assists recent law graduates and out-of-state attorneys in securing admission to the Wisconsin Bar.

 An advocate for employees, Ms. Packard handles gender, disability, and sexual orientation discrimination claims, as well as claims under the Federal and State wage and hours laws and Family Medical Leave Acts.
 She regularly works with Wisconsin State civil service employees who have been disciplined or terminated without just cause in appealing those actions through the internal agency grievance process and before the Wisconsin Employment Relations Commission (WERC).